CAFxX/pluggo/README.md

 not useful in the context of the upstream project.
 Sure, you can fork the upstream but that creates a great deal of maintenance burden.

-Extension points overhead have negligible performance overhead unless used in very tight loops (where, most likely, you shouldn't use them anyway).
+Extension points have negligible performance overhead unless used in very tight loops (where, most likely, you shouldn't use them anyway).
 Having extensions points defined upstream may prove less controversial and will allow any interested users to easily provide their own extensions.

 ### Can it load plugins at runtime?
 Short answer: no.